Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB796', 'Useful Page Objects')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB796.aspx">KB796</a> Useful Page Objects

 Sample framework including general purpose page objects that you may find useful in your test cases (KeyboardHelper, ListChecker, ManagedHelper, StringChecker, TableHandler).
-Help pressing special keys, comparing lists, accessing managed popup windows, checking unique strings and string formatting, working with standard web table (<table/>).
+Help pressing special keys, comparing lists, accessing managed popup windows, checking unique strings and string formatting, working with standard web table.

 ### <a onclick="return RegisterKbClick('KB790', 'How to resign a third-party .ipa file to run it on a real iOS device')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB790.aspx">KB790</a> How to resign a third-party .ipa file to run it on a real iOS device